null-von-sushi/website-how-to-guoyu-shurufa/windows.md

 The installer & options are unfortunately only in chinese at the time of this writing ([although that should change soon](https://github.com/rime/weasel/pull/900)).
 You can use google lens / google translate's camera feature for now.
 Once installed it has probably the best IME you can get.

 #### Customizing RIME
-🐧 You can find the user files for RIME at `$HOME/.config/ibus/rime/` if using iBus.
-It's recommended you read the [Arch Wiki for this topic](https://wiki.archlinux.org/title/Rime), even if not using Arch.
-🪟 You can find the files for RIME at `C:/Program Files (x86)/RIME/Weasel/` on Windows.
+You can find the files for RIME at `C:/Program Files (x86)/RIME/Weasel/` on Windows.
 The `.schema.yaml` files are the ones that define a layout.
 With a text editor you can change a few things (such as disabling the shift button from enabling alphabet mode, forcing ROC standard characters rather than variant characters used over in Singapore or mainland China (為 instead of 爲 etc.), and more.

 #### Using Terra Pinyin (地球拼音） in RIME